nprapps/interactive-template/readme.md

 @import "project"; //import src/css/project.less
 ```

 From this point, we can continue adding new HTML templates, new JavaScript files, and new LESS imports, just by following these conventions.
-Beyond that, we may need to update the Grunt tasks--luckily, they're also organized into a common structure, as we will soon see.
+Our page will be regenerated as we make changes as long as the default Grunt task is running, so we can simply refresh to see changes (live reload coming soon).

 Where does everything go?
 -------------------------